Erectile dysfunction: Pathophysiology

 Penile erection is managed by two mechanisms: the reflex erection, which is achieved by directly touching the penile shaft, and the psychogenic erection, which is achieved by erotic or emotional stimuli.
 The former involves the peripheral nerves and the lower parts of the spinal cord, whereas the latter involves the limbic system of the brain.
 In both cases, an intact neural system is required for a successful and complete erection.
 Stimulation of the penile shaft by the nervous system leads to the secretion of nitric oxide (NO), which causes the relaxation of the smooth muscles of the corpora cavernosa (the main erectile tissue of the penis), and subsequently penile erection.
 Additionally, adequate levels of testosterone (produced by the testes) and an intact pituitary gland are required for the development of a healthy erectile system.
 As can be understood from the mechanisms of a normal erection, impotence may develop due to hormonal deficiency, disorders of the neural system, lack of adequate penile blood supply or psychological problems.
-Spinal cord injury causes sexual dysfunction, including ED.
-Restriction of blood flow can arise from impaired endothelial function due to the usual causes associated with coronary artery disease, but can also be caused by prolonged exposure to bright light.

 Diagnosis

 In many cases, the diagnosis can be made based on the person's history of symptoms.
 In other cases, a physical examination and laboratory investigations are done to rule out more serious causes such as hypogonadism or prolactinoma.

 One of the first steps is to distinguish between physiological and psychological ED.
 Determining whether involuntary erections are present is important in eliminating the possibility of psychogenic causes for ED.
 Obtaining full erections occasionally, such as nocturnal penile tumescence when asleep (that is, when the mind and psychological issues, if any, are less present), tends to suggest that the physical structures are functionally working.
 Similarly, performance with manual stimulation, as well as any performance anxiety or acute situational ED, may indicate a psychogenic component to ED.

-Another factor leading to ED is diabetes mellitus, a well known cause of neuropathy).
+Another factor leading to ED is diabetes mellitus, a well known cause of neuropathy.
 ED is also related to generally poor physical health, poor dietary habits, obesity, and most specifically cardiovascular disease, such as coronary artery disease and peripheral vascular disease.
 Screening for cardiovascular risk factors, such as smoking, dyslipidemia, hypertension, and alcoholism, is helpful.

-In some cases, the simple search for a previously undetected groin hernia can prove useful since it can affect sexual functions in men and is relatively easily curable.
+In some cases, the simple search for a previously undetected groin hernia can prove useful since it can affect sexual functions in males and is relatively easily curable.

-The current diagnostic and statistical manual of mental diseases (DSM-IV) lists ED.
+The current – as of April 2025 – edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR) lists Erectile Disorder (ICD-10-CM code: F52.21) as a diagnosis.
+According to the DSM, it "is the more specific DSM-5 diagnostic category in which erectile dysfunction persists for at least 6 months and causes distress in the individual."
+The ICD-10, to which the DSM refers regarding Erectile dysfunction, lists it under Failure of genital response (F52.2).
+The latest edition of the ICD – namely, the ICD-11 – lists the condition as Male erectile dysfunction (HA01.1).